 Extra little things you should know (or just may want to know)…

 What kind of camera do you use?
-I shoot with a Nikon D60, primarily using an 18-200 mm lens.
-Any pictures prior to April 2011 were shot with a Canon Powershot A540.
-I usually shoot all my photos in natural light before 3PM.
+As of August 2013 I shoot with a Nikon D3100 using 18-55mm & 55-200 mm lenses.
+Prior to August 2013 I used a Nikon D60 with an 18-55 mm lens.
+And before that (some of the earlier posts on my blog through 2011 and early 2012) were shot with a Canon PowerShot A540.
+I shoot all of my photos in natural light, usually before 3PM.

 What’s your process for ordering?
 Unfortunately, I discontinued ordering because the purpose of this blog is to encourage others how to bake!
 And because I’m too busy.

 What’s the purpose of your blog?
 The purpose of The Domestic Rebel is to connect to people from around the world through my love of baking unique, sweet treats and through my (crazy) story-telling.
 My objective is to encourage you to be experimental in the kitchen and have fun.
 With the creative flavors and combinations, simple instructions and accessible ingredients, this blog is basically here to prove to you that anyone can cook an awesome treat–culinary experience or not.

 How did you choose the name ‘The Domestic Rebel’?
 I actually didn’t come up with it–my friend Jake did!
 I had been telling Jake I wanted to start a blog to feature all the sweets I’m constantly making, and I said I wanted a cheeky, fun name.
 He suggested ‘The Domestic Rebel’ since I’m not traditionally ‘domestic’, and I bake with a twist.
 It stuck!

 Do you participate in guest posting?
 Yes!
 Send me an email at email@example.com to set up a date for a future guest posting on your blog.